atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/5-Git.md

 git push origin master
 ```

- - Open Github to inspect the changes
+ - Open GitHub to inspect the changes

  - Now do some changes in github